- Beer Drop Review: Is It Worth Subscribing To? - May 17, 2022

 Belgian-style IPAs range in strength, but the good news is that there are different options for different occasions.

-A concentration of 50 percent malted, whitem puffed, and Belgian roasted wheat lends to toastiness, aromatic hops, with hints of cedar, pine, and citrus notes with a surprising note of cherry and a bold both smooth finish.
+- A Little Sumpin’ Sumpin’- Lagunitas Brewing Company: A concentration of 50 percent malted, white puffed, and Belgian roasted wheat lends to toastiness, aromatic hops, with hints of cedar, pine, and citrus notes with a surprising note of cherry and a bold both smooth finish.
 Buy Here.

 Like your coffee as much as I do?
 Then you may want to look into the emerging Coffee IPA.
 Inspired by the American coffee obsession, Coffee IPA ranges greatly in terms of how strong it is and generally has moderate concentrations of hops.